spotify/threaddump-analyzer/README.md

 * Dump all input lines we failed to parse in red at the end so it's obvious if we need to add something.

+* If two stacks are just as common, use the stack trace contents itself as the secondary sort key.
+This way similar stacks will end up closer to each other.

 * Instead of recreating the thread dump, show it in a tree with expandable nodes.